gardhr/entropis/README.md

 ## Status

+*WARNING*
-The status of this project is currently "experimental" phase.
+The status of this project is currently "experimental" phase (v0.0.20).
 There seems to be a major issue with browser BigInt implementations (not) being able to handle the computations involved.
 Testing with node.js does however look pretty promising, and no doubt a C/C++ version will likely perform even better still.

 ## API